The 7 Best Earphones (Classic Earbuds) Today

 A 47-inch (1.2m) symmetrical side-by-side cable features a copper-plated 3.5mm straight connector.

-Labeling and branding on the earhook assembly is very subtly stamped into the rubberized finish and is not flashy at all.
+Branding on the ear hook is very subtly stamped into the rubberized finish and is not flashy at all.

 With 15mm neodymium drivers, these earbuds are some of the largest on this list, and an integrated bass pipe is designed to enhance the lower frequency response.